Factbox - Recent riots in Britain

 * April 1980 - Bristol

--- The Black and White Caf, which had a reputation as a center for drugs, was raided by police, triggering riots in the St Paul's area of Bristol.
+-- The Black and White Café, which had a reputation as a centre for drugs, was raided by police, triggering riots in the St Paul's area of Bristol.
 Tension between black youths and the police had been growing in the area, with many black youths feeling discriminated against.
 The cafe was demolished in 2005.

 * April 1981 - Brixton, south London